Colorado Eminent Domain Lawyers: Protecting Property Rights

 - Who decides the value of my land if it’s taken?

-Using our experience on both sides of eminent domain cases, our dedicated team of problem solvers provides the answers you need to understand the eminent domain process, your rights, and what you can expect to be compensated for the loss of your property.
+Using our experience on both sides of eminent domain cases, our dedicated team of problem solvers provides you with the answers you need to understand the eminent domain process, your rights, and the amount of compensation you can expect for the loss of your property.

-After carefully examining the facts and circumstances of the threatened acquisition, we are able to determine if you have a case to challenge the government’s right to acquire your land.
-If you don’t have grounds to object, we are able to offer guidance on how to maximize the compensation you receive for the parcel of land being acquired by working with trustworthy appraisers to conduct an independent real estate or property appraisal of your land.
+After carefully examining the facts and circumstances of the threatened acquisition, we will be able to assess your case and determine if you have a legitimate cause to challenge the government’s right to acquire your land.
+If you do not have grounds to object, we are able to offer guidance on how to maximize the compensation you receive for the parcel of land being acquired by working with trustworthy appraisers to conduct an independent real estate or property appraisal of your land.

 Our lawyers understand the intricate details of eminent domain proceedings and work diligently to make sure that you do too.
-Contact our office to discuss your eminent domain concerns today.
+Contact our office through our website or call by calling 720-460-4200 to discuss your eminent domain concerns today.